🛠 Windows Fix

 Can I fix this without admin access?

-Is it safe to change folder permissions?
+Is it safe to change permissions?

 Final Thoughts

-This is a common issue and usually easy to fix.
+The "Folder Access Denied" error is very common and usually easy to fix.